aws-solutions/document-understanding-solution/README.md

 - 1 for the client bucket
 - 1 for CDK toolkit (if this is the customer's first try with CDK)

-The solution is set up to reserve lambda conccurency quota.
+The solution is set up to reserve lambda concurrency quota.
 This is both to limit the scale of concurrent Lambda invocations as well to ensure sufficient capacity is available for the smooth functioning of the demo.
 You can tweak the "API_CONCURRENT_REQUESTS" value in source/lib/cdk-textract-stack.ts for changing the concurrency Lambda limits

 ### Notes